 9 FHWA has since issued a notice of proposed rulemaking that would repeal this measure, which has not yet been finalized.
-While a repeal of this measure may affect specific aspects of the MPO's GHG performance monitoring, MassDOT measures the MPO may choose to monitor or targets that it has set.
+While a repeal of this measure may affect specific aspects of the MPO's GHG performance monitoring, MassDOT and the Boston Region MPO will continue to monitor and report on GHG emissions from transportation projects in accordance with the Global Warming Solutions Act.